kshksh3151/kshksh3151.github.io/_publications/2_Zscheme_photocatal.md

 ---
-title: "Hydrophilic Photocrosslinkers as a Universal Solution to Endow Water Affinity to a Polymer Photocatalyst for an Enhanced Hydrogen Evolution Rate"
+title: "[2] Hydrophilic Photocrosslinkers as a Universal Solution to Endow Water Affinity to a Polymer Photocatalyst for an Enhanced Hydrogen Evolution Rate"
 collection: publications
 category: manuscripts_ms
 permalink: /publication/2_Zscheme_photocatal